netbox-community/netbox-chart/README.md

 ### Bundled PostgreSQL

-When upgrading or changing settings and using the bundled Bitnami PostgreSQL sub-chart, you **must** provide the `postgresql.postgresqlPassword` at minimum.
+When upgrading or changing settings and using the bundled Bitnami PostgreSQL sub-chart, you **must** provide the `postgresql.auth.password` at minimum.
-Ideally you should also supply the `postgresql.postgresqlPostgresPassword` and, if using replication, the `postgresql.replication.password`.
+Ideally you should also supply the `postgresql.auth.postgresPassword` and, if using replication, the `postgresql.auth.replicationPassword`.
 Please see the [upstream documentation](https://github.com/bitnami/charts/tree/master/bitnami/postgresql#upgrading) for further information.

+### From 4.x to 5.x

+* The Bitnami [PostgreSQL](https://github.com/bitnami/charts/tree/main/bitnami/postgresql) sub-chart was upgraded from 10.x to 12.x; please read the upstream upgrade notes if you are using the bundled PostgreSQL

 ### From 3.x to 4.x